zry98/movistar-home-hacks/README.en.md

 ## Configurations

-The following configurations were made for Manjaro XFCE and may need to be adjusted for other distros.
+The following configurations were made for Manjaro XFCE and may need some modifications for other distros.

 ### Fix screen rotation

-Create file `/etc/X11/xorg.conf.d/20-monitor.conf` with following content:
+Create file `/etc/X11/xorg.conf.d/20-monitor.conf` with the following content:

 ```
 Section "Monitor"